Remaking Detroit’s Riverfront as a place for everyone is ‘dream job’ for alum Mark Wallace

 After graduating from Princeton, Wallace moved to Detroit, where he briefly worked as a teacher.
 Deciding that he needed to make a career change, he went back to grad school at U-M to “reassess” how to be useful.
 “It had always been a priority of mine to do something to make life better for those kids and the families who live here.”

-While at the Ford School, he learned about the Detroit Riverfront Conservancy from its founder — Matt Cullen (a U-M alum) — when he came to speak to his applied policy seminar.
+While at the Ford School, he learned about the Detroit Riverfront Conservancy from its founder — Matt Cullen (a U-M alum) — when he came to speak to his applied policy seminar (now known as Strategic Public Policy Consulting).
 After graduating, Wallace took a job in commercial real estate, where one of his roles included working as a project manager on the Detroit RiverWalk, under the Conservancy’s founding CEO, Faye Alexander Nelson (also a U-M alum).

 “I ended up working real estate for 10 years, and then this opportunity presented itself.
 It’s my dream job,” he says.
 “I’m able to see some of the transformation I was interested in as a real estate developer, and I’m also able to see the impact on the lives of children and families in the city of Detroit.”

 --Written Eric Gallippo, special to Michigan News.
 Photo courtesy Detroit Riverfront.